 A thunk hit me this morning when I realised that Java is slowly entrenching itself into a lot of things we do at SensePost.
 Now, the lads have been known to churn out little snippets of brilliance over the years - you know - Wikto, Suru, reDuh etc - and lately the conversion of these tools to Java.

 Apart from Yeti, we have jCertChecker (SSL miner) as well as J-Baah (the Java port of the Crowbar http fuzzer) and reDuh.
-Incidentally, the writer of J-Baah, Mr Ian de Villiers, has been confirmed as a trainer on the SensePost HBN - Combat Edition, at
+Incidentally, the writer of J-Baah, Mr Ian de Villiers, has been confirmed as a trainer on the SensePost HBN - Combat Edition, at Black Hat Barcelona.
+It's a tough course, but it's worth it.

 And last, but not least, ./w just pumped me in the ribs to say the Java port of Scully, an MSSQL/MySQL client interface, should be out in the week.